AhmedAlyElGhannam/hehOS/2_ProtectedModeDevelopment/README.md

 1. Poll each filesystem and ask if the disk holds a filesystem it can manage.
 (This is called **resolving the filesystem**)
 1. When a filesystem that can be used with the disk is found, the disk binds itself to its implementation.

+# Understanding User Land
+## User Land
+1. Describes a limited processor state.
+1. Processes generally run in user land.
+1. User land is safe because if something goes wrong the kernel is able to intervene.
+1. User land is when the processor is in ring 3.
+1. User land is not a special place where processes run; it is simply a term to describe the processor when it is in a privilaged limited state.

+## Kernel Land
+1. Kernel land is when the process is in its maximum privileged state.
+1. Whilst in kernel land, any area in memory can be changed.
+1. And CPU instruction can be run.
+1. There is also a high risk of damage to the system if things go wrong.
+1. Kernel land is when the processor is in a privileged protection ring aka ring 0.

+## User Land Restrictions
+1. Access to certain locations in memory can be restricted for user land processes. **(supervisor bit in page teble entry can ensure this)**
+1. Access to certain CPU instructions are restricted from user land.
+1. Using paging the kernel can ensure all processes cannot access each other's memory.
+User land code is unable to override this because it is running in an unprivileged state.
+The instructions for switching pages are disabled.
+1. Attempting to run privileged instructions whilst in user land will cause a protection fault.
+The protection fault exception interrupt handler will then be responsible for solving the problem.

+## Entering User Land
+1. Setup **user code** and **data segments.**
+1. Setup a Task Switch Segment (TSS).
+1. Pretend the CPU is returning from an interrupt: **pushing flags and data to stack** before executing an `iret` instruction to change the processor's privilege state.

+### Setting up The User Segment Registers
+    1. GDT has to be set up using C code (in the form of a struct) instead of assembly like in the bootloader.
+    1. This struct will then be passed to an assembly function that will populate the GDT.

+### Task Switch Segment
+1. TSS is a way for the processor to get back to kernel land when there is a system interrupt.
+1. TSS explains things such as **where the kernel stack is located.**
+1. Upon receiving an interrupt when the processor is in user land, the processor will switch to the kernel code and data segments.
+It will then restore the stack pointer located in TSS before invoking the kernel interrupt handler.
+1. TSS is a struct that contains the value of **all** major cpu registers such as ESP0 and SS0: which represent kernel stack pointer and kernel stack segment respectively.

+### Pretending The CPU is Returning From an Interrupt
+1. Set the segment registers to the user data segment created previously---**most likely to be 0x23**.
+Registers such as `DS, ES, FS, GS` should be changed; but the stack segment **should not.**
+1. Save the **stack pointer** in `EAX` register since the stack is about to be modified.
+1. Push user data to the stack `0x23`.
+1. Push the **stack pointer** saved in `EAX` earlier.
+1. Push **current flags** to the stack but not before **bitwise-OR-ing the bit that re-enables interrupts**.
+This is important since interrupts are cleared at this moment in time and they must re-enabled to execute `iret` successfully.
+1. Push user code segment---which should be `0x1B`.
+1. Push the **address of the function** that needs to be run in user land.
+1. Call an `iret`: forcing the processor into a user land unprivileged state.

+### Getting Back to User Land When in a Kernel Interrupt
+1. When an interrupt is invoked while the cpu is in user land, the cpu will **push the same registers that were pushed to get into user land in the first place.** This way, getting back to user land is very easy: upon invoking `iret` at the end of the kernel interrupt routine, the kernel will go back to the user program just after the user program's interrupt instruction.
+1. In a **multi-tasking system**, user land registers will need to be salvaged when entering kernel land; which is important so that switching to the next process task may be possible.
+When switching back to the old task, **just swap the old registers of the task back to the reak CPU registers again** then **drop the cpu back into user land**: the task will continue executing as if nothing happened. **(can be done with timer interrupts)**